UTHINKUKNOWME/CEHv10StudyGuide/13-The-Pen-Test-Putting-It-All-Together.md

 # The Pen Test:  Putting It All Together

 - **Security Assessment** - test performed in order to assess the level of security on a network or system
   - **Security Audit** - policy and procedure focused; tests whether organization is following specific standards and policies
   - **Vulnerability Assessment** - scans and tests for vulnerabilities but does not intentionally exploit them
   - **Penetration Test** - looks for vulnerabilities and actively seeks to exploit them
 - Need to make sure you have a great contract in place to protect you from liability
 - **Types of Pen Tests**
-  - **External assessment** - analyzes publicly available information; conducts network scanning, enumeration and testing from the network perimeter
+  - **External Assessment** - analyzes publicly available information; conducts network scanning, enumeration and testing from the network perimeter
   - **Internal Assessment** - performed from within the organization, from various network access points
 - **Red Team** - pen test team that is doing the attacking
 - **Blue Team** - pen test team that is doing the defending